hoangatuan/MemoryLeaksCheck/README.md

 ### How to report the result to your development workflow

-Check out [How to report leaks to your development workflow](./Docs/Report.md) for how to customize the process to send the result to your workflow
+Check out [this document](./Docs/Report.md) for how to customize the process to send the result to your workflow

-## Current testing frameworks
+## Current supported testing frameworks

 - [Maestro](https://maestro.mobile.dev/) ✅
 - [XCUITest](https://developer.apple.com/documentation/xctest) (XCUITest is not supported.
 Read more [here](./Docs/XCUITests.md)) ❌